gelim/nmap-sap/README.md

 and especially service detection via fingerprints.
 We will explain how one could implement a SAP-aware port scanner with this tool.

-## SAP support in official nmap
+## SAP existing support in nmap

 First, if you look closely at the official nmap release you will notice that there are some traces of SAP support.
 It is actually very sparse and can be confirmed by scanning a real SAP server:

 ```
-Nmap scan report for 192.168.30.29
+Nmap scan report for 172.16.30.29
 Host is up (0.00018s latency).
 Not shown: 65508 closed ports
 PORT      STATE SERVICE         VERSION